sntownsend/QuantumComputingProject2021/README.md

 Currently, the most popular statistical approaches to NLP are based on __Bag of Words__.
 In Bag-of-Words models of language, words are represented as one-hot vectors of dimension $N$, where $N$ is the number of words in your vocabulary.
 A document is then constructed by adding up all the vectors for the words in the document.
 Given a corpus consisting of a large number of documents ($M$), dimensionality reduction techniques such as SVD are used to reduce the vector space dimension to $N^\prime$ where $N^\prime << N$.
 For example, Google's popular Word2Vec algorithm has a vocabulary size of $N =  929022$, which has been reduced down to a vector of dimension 300.
 Word2Vec algorithms are effective and relatively easy to create, but a major limitation of Bag of Words is that the representation does not take into account any of the context of the words within a sentence or the larger document.

 Newer statistical NLP models, such as BERT or GPT-3 model, model the context of words.
-However, this expanded representatio comes at a huge cost in terms of the number of parameters that need to be fitted.
+However, this expanded representation comes at a huge cost in terms of the number of parameters that need to be fitted.
 For example, GPT-3 requires fitting nearly 200 billion (!) parameters.

 Independent of these mainstream statistical NLP techniques, Joachim Lambek developed a mathematical grammar of language inspired by category theory and quantum mechanics.
 Lambek's grammar models lead directly to QNLP.